MIRU-Committee/miru2024/content/author/demo.en.md

 - The organizing committee will not manage your items, so please handle them at your own risk.

 # Entry and Exit Times
-- You can begin setup in the exhibition hall from 15:00 on August 6.
+- You can begin setup in Conference Room A from 15:00 on August 6.
-- On August 7, 8, and 9, you can enter the exhibition hall from 9:00.
+- On August 7, 8, and 9, you can enter Conference Room A from 9:00.
+- Please exit Conference Room A by 18:10 on August 6, and by 18:30 on August 7 and 8.
+The room will be locked after these times.

 # Booth specification
 The following will be provided: